The hospital is managed by a board of directors comprising 6 executive and 7 non executive directors.

 - Integrated medical and rehabilitation services.

-The Standing Orders, Standing Financial Instructions, Terms of Reference of Sub-committees and other corporate information relating to the conduct of Trust business outline how the Trust operates.
-These and the Foundation Trust Authorisation documentation are held by the Trust Secretary.
+The Standing Orders, Standing Financial Instructions, Committee Terms of Reference and other corporate information relating to the Trust are held by the Company Secretary.

 The Trust consists of Homerton Hospital in Hackney and the Mary Seacole Nursing Home in Shoreditch as well as local community health services.